 Veterinarians spend a lot of time in school.
 Indeed, eight years are only shy of two to three months.
 Much of this time goes to research and clinics that are supposed to be rotational.
 This is meant to ensure that the end product of the is high quality and fully baked graduate.
 Research has shown that time is an essential and integral element of any course.
 This means that in each and every course, students should ensure that they spend considerable time researching and reading so as to enhance their knowledge and prompt their mind on contemporary issues facing the profession they are in.
 This applies to veterinary profession too.

-The salary of a veterinarian is not anything close to be called a constant figure.
-It mostly depends on the area of specialty.
+The salary of a veterinarian is not anything close to being called a constant figure.
+It mostly depends on the area of speciality.
 Some areas only require one to practice as a freelance consultant and no need to be employed.
 Others will require one to be under a qualified professional veterinarian so that they can get the expertise first hand before they proceed to practice.
-Region is another determinant of the salary.
-In some regions one is highly regarded as veterinarian and hence handsomely paid.
+The region is another determinant of the salary.
+In some regions, one is highly regarded as a veterinarian and hence handsomely paid.
 Experience also has a great extent of influence considering that the most experienced are assets in their respective professions.
-They are able to generate income right, left and center due to their wide exposure.
+They are able to generate income right, left and centre due to their wide exposure.